jonneaspinen/JukeItBox-pygame/README.md

 ### How to download and play the game?

+**option 1**
-Clone the repository and run JukeItBox.py with python.
+- Clone the repository and run JukeItBox.py with python.

+**option 2**
+- Download [JukeItBox.zip](JukeItBox.zip), unpack it and run JukeItBox.exe
+    - Make sure you have the 'assets' in the same folder as the .exe file.

 ---